NYC docs find cancer link with talcum powder

 Doctors in Manhattan have found a small, statistically significant link between women’s talcum-powder use and ovarian cancer, but the jury still is out on whether cosmetic products containing the ingredient actually can cause harm, these experts said.

-Dr. Paolo Boffetta, associate director for cancer prevention at The Tisch Cancer Institute of Mount Sinai Hospital, reported his team’s finding in the European Journal of Cancer Prevention.
+Dr. Paolo Boffetta, associate director for cancer prevention at The Tisch Cancer Institute at Mount Sinai Hospital, reported his team’s finding in the European Journal of Cancer Prevention.

 Most Popular